From data to knowledge

 Rely on validated, structured knowledge to support the design and implementation of programmes, policies, and interventions.

-These functions ensure an efficient transition from data acquisition to the generation of actionable evidence, thereby reducing informational uncertainty and facilitating coherent action across the rare-disease landscape.
+These activities ensure that data transforms into actionable evidence, thereby reducing uncertainty and facilitating coherent action across the rare disease landscape.

-The mission of Orphanet-AISBL is aligned with overarching public-interest objectives: strengthening the evidence base available to actors in the rare-disease sector, improving the coherence of scientific and policy activities, and ultimately contributing to better outcomes for affected populations.
+The mission of Orphanet-AISBL is aligned with overarching public-interest objectives: strengthening the evidence base available to actors in the rare-disease sector, improving the coherence of scientific and policy activities, and ultimately contributing to better outcomes for persons living with rare diseases.

-By ensuring the provision of reliable, expert-curated knowledge, Orphanet-AISBL supports the development of informed, accountable, and transparent decision-making processes at local, national, and international levels.
+By ensuring the provision of reliable, expert-curated knowledge, Orphanet-AISBL supports the development of informed and transparent decision-making processes at local, national, and international levels.

-The organisation remains committed to maintaining its role as a neutral, scientifically rigorous provider of knowledge in service of the rare-disease community and the broader public good.
+Orphanet-AISBL remains committed to maintaining its role as a neutral, scientifically rigorous provider of knowledge in service of all players in the rare-disease ecosystem.

 Orphanet-AISBL operates within an institutional framework that prioritises neutrality, transparency, and scientific robustness.
-Its core function is to transform scarce, heterogeneous rare-disease data into harmonised, validated knowledge suitable for operational use.
+Its core function is to expand the impact of the rich Orphanet knowledge base to better serve and support its operational use, e.g., transform data into actionable knowledge.

-from raw data, to curated knowledge, to actionable evidence.
+This transformation process requires Orphanet and its AISBL to follow an established sequence: from raw data – to curated data – to actionable knowledge and generation of evidence for decision-making.
 Each stage is governed by strict quality requirements designed to guarantee reliability, traceability, and methodological coherence.

 By ensuring consistency and standardisation, Orphanet-AISBL contributes to strengthening national and international rare-disease initiatives, supporting evidence-based policymaking, enabling regulatory assessments, and informing the development of research and care strategies.